scottpdawson/art-of-working-remotely/posts/aftershokz-opencomm.md

 I like the option to get up and move around while wearing these.
 I enjoyed the same flexibility when using wired headphones with my phone, but I can walk anywhere within the Bluetooth range of my computer with these.
 It’s a lot easier.

-Overall, I love these for three key reasons: 1) the open-ear nature of the technology, 2) the compact design of the boom microphone coupled with effective noise cancellation, and 3) the lightness and “feel” of the headphones.
+Overall, I love these for three key reasons:

+1. the open-ear nature of the technology
+2. the compact design of the boom microphone coupled with effective noise cancellation
+3. the lightness and “feel” of the headphones

 They’ve been my go-to solution for audio at work for the past few weeks.
 I look forward to many years of enjoying them.

 ## Learn More
 - [AfterShokz OpenComm](https://us.aftershokz.com/products/opencomm)